brokenhappy/Sink/README.md

 Sorry, I haven't published any tag yet.
 If you'd like to try an early version, please let me know :).

-The DI framework with the closest UX is currently: [Inject by IVIanuu](https://github.com/IVIanuu/injekt)
+The DI framework with the closest UX is currently: [Injekt by IVIanuu](https://github.com/IVIanuu/injekt)

 ## Core principles